Fire and Ice Extravaganza

 Scouting in the Western New York area has a rich history dating as far back as the Boy Scouts of America® (BSA) has been around.
 Each year, The Greater Niagara Frontier Council (GNFC) puts together its Fire & Ice Extravaganza to show the community the many benefits of scouting.
 The event highlights the many ways in which scouting touches the lives of the Western New York Community.
 All proceeds of this event will go directly to the Western New York Scouting programs.

-“We are very excited to host this year’s Fire and Ice at the beautiful, newly restored Shea’s Seneca with a theatre premiere theme ,” said Mattar.
+“We are very excited to host this year’s Fire and Ice at the beautiful, newly restored Shea’s Seneca with a theater premiere theme ,” said Mattar.

 Fire & Ice

 Fire and Ice celebrates the Scouting experience and the positive impact it has on our community.
 The event allows the community to show its support for Scouting by participating in the event as an attendee, volunteer, or sponsor.
 Eagle Scout and personal injury attorney, William Mattar, is proud to be the chair for this great event

 Attendees will come together for an evening of music, themed food stations, cocktails, and auctions.
 The event is set in a unique and exciting social atmosphere.
 “We owe the yearly success of this exciting event to all the volunteers, sponsors, and supporters of Scouting.
 Today’s scouts are tomorrow’s leaders.
 The support we receive for fundraising events such as Fire and Ice helps maintain Scouting programs for area youth and nurture the future of our communities.”, said Mattar.